epl1000/elmer/README.md

 ## Importing into Elmer

 1. Run the CLI with `--elmergrid` (or launch `ElmerGUI` manually) to open the generated `.msh` file directly in ElmerGUI.
+2. If ElmerGUI crashes, re-run the command with `--elmer-verbose` to capture its output.
-2. Assign bodies according to the volume IDs noted in the `.geo` file.
+3. Assign bodies according to the volume IDs noted in the `.geo` file.